sudomateo/terraform-training/topics/getting-started/README.md

 ### Graphviz

 Terraform can generate a graph of its resources.
 To visualize this graph, install [Graphviz](https://graphviz.org/).
 While not a requirement to use Terraform, it helps make use of features provided by `terraform graph`.

+## Executing Terraform

+At a high level, there are three steps to executing Terraform:

+- Initializing the configuration using `terraform init`.
+- Executing a plan using `terraform plan`.
+- Executing an apply using `terraform apply`.

+Change into the `example01` directory and execute some Terraform!